NozyZy/nozyzy.github.io/content/posts/grand-ecart/index.md

 I first tried to search for `404CTF{` chars, but that wasn't promising.

 The word "écart" in the title made me think two things :
-- there must a sort of fixed separating space between interesting chars
+- there must a sort of fixed space between interesting chars
 - we must compare it with the original file

 Let's begin with the second idea.
 By Googling few keywords in the text, we can find this [page](https://gist.github.com/StevenClontz/4445774):